Mengmi/deepfuturegaze_gan/README.md

 # Deep Future Gaze: Gaze Anticipation on Egocentric Videos Using Adversarial Networks

-This repository contains an implementation of Deep Future Gaze: Gaze Anticipation on Egocentric Videos Using Adversarial Networks by Mengmi Zhang, Keng Teck Ma, Joo Hwee Lim, Qi Zhao, and Jiashi Feng, to appear at CVPR 2017.
+This repository contains an implementation of Deep Future Gaze: Gaze Anticipation on Egocentric Videos Using Adversarial Networks by Mengmi Zhang, Keng Teck Ma, Joo Hwee Lim, Qi Zhao, and Jiashi Feng, presented at CVPR 2017.

 Please go to CVPR website for downloads.
 An unofficial copy is downloadable [Here](https://media.wix.com/ugd/d2b381_b48aa16a715b4826947d7d5ae383a8a6.pdf).